dczmer/davelab/01_zsh-configuration/02_prompt/README.md

 source ./prompt-example.zsh
 ```

-Try creating a new branch with `git branch -b test-branch`, then re-`source` the example to force the `git` prompt to update.
+Try creating a new branch with `git branch -b test-branch` and observe the changes to the prompt.

 Now try making a change to one of the files in this repository, which should make an 'unstaged' change.
-Re-`source` the example file to force the `git` prompt to update.

 Now run `git add FILENAME` to stage that change (replace `FILENAME` with the name of the file that you modified).
-Re-`source` the example file again.

 Now you can go back to the `master` branch with `git checkout master`.